Class 11 Computer Science Notes

 Which topics carry the most marks in Class 11 CS board exam?

-Unit II (Computational Thinking and Programming) carries the highest weightage — approximately 60 marks.
-Within Unit II, Python programming topics like Lists, Strings, Functions, and Loops are the most important.
-Unit I (Computer Organisation) is worth around 10–12 marks, and Unit III (Society, Law & Ethics) carries around 6–8 marks.
-Always prioritise Python coding topics.
+Unit II (Computational Thinking and Programming) carries approximately 60 marks.
+Within Unit II, Strings, Lists, and Functions are the most important — every board paper has at least one program-writing question from each.
+Unit I (Computer Organisation) is worth around 10–12 marks and Unit III (Society, Law & Ethics) carries around 6–8 marks.

 Is Python difficult for Class 11 beginners?

-No — Python is considered the easiest programming language to learn, and that is exactly why CBSE chose it for Class 11.
+No — Python is considered the easiest programming language to learn.
 The syntax is simple and reads almost like English.
-If you are consistent and practise coding daily for 20–30 minutes, you will find Python very manageable within a few weeks.
+If you practise coding daily for 20–30 minutes, you will find Python very manageable within a few weeks.

 Are these notes enough for the Class 11 CS board exam?

-How many programs should I prepare for the Class 11 CS practical exam?
+How many programs should I prepare for the practical exam?

 CBSE recommends a minimum of 20–25 programs in the practical file.
+Focus on programs based on conditionals, loops, strings, lists, functions, and dictionaries — these cover 90% of practical exam questions.
 Check the official practical program list on this site.
-Focus on programs based on conditionals, loops, strings, lists, functions, and file handling — these cover 90% of practical exam questions.

 Explore More Resources for Class 11 Computer Science